 Our aim is to create a sustainable business and, as such, we will sacrifice numbers in order to achieve long-term success.
 We know that lawyers with good skills, experience and a client following or strong business plan, will benefit the most from our law firm structure, so spend a great deal of time listening to and understanding each lawyer’s objectives and motivations.

-Whilst we have offices in London, Leeds, Liverpool and Chester, we enjoy a strong national footprint with our lawyers are situated across the United Kingdom.
+Whilst we have offices in London, Birmingham, Leicester, Chester, Liverpool, Manchester and Leeds, we enjoy a strong national footprint with our lawyers situated across the United Kingdom.
 Excello lawyers can see the exact location of their colleagues via our intranet, Collaborate.

 Joining Excello Law